hanruihua/ir-sim/README_dev.md

 - [x] Add collision mode
 - [x] map obstacle
 - [x] Add functions to access obstacles with different types
+- [x] Add draw points
+- [ ] reformulate obstacles and robots by Object class
+  - [ ] Attribute of the obstacles and robots
+  - [ ] using the mouse to select the circle and polygon obstacles
 - [ ] code annotation for main class
 - [ ] Support add or eliminates obstacles by functions
 - [ ] Add the env logger
-- [ ] using the mouse to select the circle and polygon obstacles
 - [ ] Add the data monitor
 - [ ] Add more scenarios (traffic)
 - [ ] Add the interface with gym